Easy Tomato Basil Pasta Sauce

 I also include some yellow onion to sweeten the tomatoes, which always seem to contain some level of bitterness no matter what brand I use—and I’ve used quite a few.
 If the onion—and ribbons of fresh basil—don’t sweeten it enough, I’ll add a pinch of sugar for good measure.

-Why You’ll Love This Homemade Marinara Sauce
+Why You’ll Love This Easy Tomato Basil Pasta Sauce

-- Simple, clean ingredients: Made with staples like olive oil, onions, crushed tomatoes, garlic, and basil, this sauce is made with fresh ingredients and no preservatives.
+Simple, clean ingredients: Made with staples like olive oil, onions, crushed tomatoes, garlic, and basil, this sauce is made with fresh ingredients and no preservatives.

-- Slow-simmered flavor: This marinara develops deep, robust flavor from simmering tomatoes over low heat—bringing out their natural sweetness and complexity.
+Slow-simmered flavor: This marinara develops deep, robust flavor from simmering tomatoes over low heat—bringing out their natural sweetness and complexity.

-- Versatile: This sauce isn’t just for pasta—it’s perfect for eggplant Parmesan, meatballs, or as a dipping sauce.
+Versatile: This sauce isn’t just for pasta—it’s perfect for eggplant Parmesan, meatballs, or as a dipping sauce.

 Key Ingredients